 Most ACS support goes to researchers that include:

 Each committee includes 12 to 25 members, many are researchers and clinician scientists, some may be health professionals, and 1 or 2 are stakeholders – laypeople with a personal interest in cancer.

-Each application is independently analyzed and ranked by two peer reviewers.
+Each application is independently analyzed and ranked by 2 peer reviewers.
 (A third reviewer is added to resolve any disagreements.)
-Next, using an online management system, all reviewers prepare a detailed critique of their assigned applications so that applicants can benefit from the review process.

 Committee members participate in a review session to further evaluate each application and to reach a consensus about its merit.
 Each application is then given a score to indicate funding priority.
 Committees also identify all grants they believe should be approved for funding.

-The Council for Extramural Grants reviews the recommendations of all 20 Peer Review Committees and makes the final determination in awarding grants and allocating funds.
-This committee is comprised of 24 individuals who have previously served as peer reviewers.
+The Council for Extramural Grants reviews the recommendations of all Peer Review Committees and makes the final determination in awarding grants and allocating funds.
+All committee members have previously served as peer reviewers.